You recently conducted a research project on Active Citizenship; what is Active Citizenship?

 Are there any countries in the world that are leaders or role models for active citizenship?
 What makes them worth emulating?

 Even though there are differences in the definition of active citizenship education in different countries and cultures, we can say, that in Germany and especially in West-German cities and city-states like Bremen, a vital civil society and political culture has been established thanks to active citizenship.
 Exclusionary or extremist attitudes are condemned by influential institutions.
 There is strong, official support, legally and financially, for work with the younger generation in the public sector (schools, youth centers etc.) to combat authoritarian attitudes and to support the development of intercultural and democratic competencies.
 And while civil society is on the one hand working to positively influence politics, there is also collaboration between political and civil organizations in running those programs.
 Besides Germany, Scandinavian countries can also be marked as models or leaders in citizenship education.

 You say your most recent report on Youth and Active Citizenship is partly in response to a growth of “anti-democratic ideas”—what are these?
 What is their impact?

 In Hungary we have witnessed a sharp increase in intolerance in recent years.
 Anti-Roma, anti-Semitic, nationalistic, racist and homophobic rhetoric and activity have all increased.
 The impact of these tendencies can be found on many levels of young people’s lives.
 What we found most in need of attention was those schools who lack the ability to discuss and organize education programs around the different kinds of experiences that young people live through.
-In our program, apart from the research results, we also offer solutions that can help here, both in schools and at a policy making level.
-All the information is available on Kurt Lewin Foundation’s website.
+In our program, apart from the research results, we also offer solutions that can help here, both in schools and at a policy-making level.